DjangoGirls/tutorial/en/python_introduction/README.md

 I hope it makes sense up to now. :) Ready for some more fun with dictionaries?
 Hop onto the next line for some amazing things.

-You can use the `del` command to delete an item in the dictionary.
+You can use the `pop()` method to delete an item in the dictionary.
 Say, if you want to delete the entry corresponding to the key `'favorite_numbers'`, just type in the following command:

-    >>> del participant['favorite_numbers']
+    >>> participant.pop('favorite_numbers')
     >>> participant
     {'country': 'Poland', 'favorite_language': 'Python', 'name': 'Ola'}